righel/cerebrate/docker/README.md

 | cerebrate_mariadb | mariadb    | -             | 3306                        |

-* The database data files will be located in `./run/database`.
-* Application logs (CakePHP / Cerebrate) will be stored in `./run/logs`.
-* Application temporary files will be stored in `./run/tmp`.

 ## Configuration
 The recommended way to customize your docker deployment is by introducing a `docker-compose.override.yml` file, you can use `docker-compose.override.dist.yml` as a template.
 ### PHP